Virtual Triggers

 -

-Asterisk ( * ) The asterisk indicates that the cron expression will match for all values of the field; e.g., using an asterisk in the 5th field (month) would indicate every month.
+Asterisk ( * ) The asterisk indicates that the cron expression will match all possible values of the field.
+For example, using an asterisk in the 5th field (month) would indicate every month.

 -